Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 Each scenario runs twice per repeat: an **uninstrumented** pass that produces the throughput figure, and an **instrumented** pass that produces the percentiles.
 The two are separated so per-op timer reads never land inside the throughput denominator.
-Both are medians of 9 runs, with the observed range — a single pass on a laptop is noisy enough that the ladder/overflow ratio can invert, so the tool repeats and aggregates by default.
+Both figures are medians of 9 runs, reported with the observed range: a single pass on a laptop is noisy enough that the ladder/overflow ratio can invert, so the tool repeats and aggregates by default.

 Timing uses a calibrated `rdtsc` counter fenced with `lfence` on x86-64, falling back to `steady_clock` elsewhere.
 The thread is pinned to one core, and the harness